What is TischPDX?

 Shoshana’s work has been supported by Targum Shlishi, The Hadassah Brandeis Institute, The Eugene and Estelle Ferkauf Foundation, The Eicholz Foundation, The Simon Benson Foundation and many other private donors and institutions.

 David Shratter (he/him) has worked as a professional artist for the past 38 years.
 His work is about creating intimacy with the world around through direct observation.
 His oil paintings and pen and ink drawings include still life, interiors, streetscapes, portraits and figure drawings.
 Alongside his artistic life, he has worked as a librarian at Lewis & Clark College for 27 years.
 During those years, he served as a supervisor and mentor to many students, and is delighted to be in that role again with TischPDX cohort members.

 He is a devoted student of Torah which has given him a lens through which he can look at and question life’s meaning.

 Organizer Cascadia Shabbat, Legal Advisor

-Katherine Wolff is a dedicated parent to their children (six, ranging in age from 2 to 23) and a believer in the power of small organizations run by passionate people.
+Katherine Wolff (they/them) is a dedicated parent to their children (six, ranging in age from 2 to 23) and a believer in the power of small organizations run by passionate people.
 They are a co-founder of Shalom Cascadia Jewish Minyan, Sukkat Shalom Spiritual Retreat, Springville Farms, Move School, Gan Shalom Preschool, the Community Law Project, and the Village Free School, as well as an advisory committee member at TischPDX.
 Katherine has been active in the Reed College Alumni Association and is a past President of Tryon Life Community Farm.
 To help keep it all balanced, Katherine is a dedicated yoga student, avid bread-baker, and sometime-observer of Shabbat.